coren-frankel/culinary-unit-abbreviation/README.md

 // Convert the unit 'half dozen' to '½ doz' abbr('half dozen');

-// Convert the unit 'Millilitre' to 'mL' abbr('Millilitre');
+// Convert the unit 'Millilitre' to 'ml' abbr('Millilitre');

-// Convert the unit 'Pounds' to 'Lbs' abbr('Pounds');
+// Convert the unit 'Pounds' to 'lbs' abbr('Pounds');
 ```